-THEA 221: Beginning Acting 1 Credits: 3 Lecture Hours: 3 Comments: May be repeated for a maximum of 6 credits.
+THEA 221: Beginning Acting 1

 Semester Offered: Fall, Spring Description: This course is an introduction to acting.
 Students will practice a variety of individual and group exercises for developing stage performance techniques.

-Designations: Diversification: Arts - DA Graduation Requirement: Alternative Communication - AC THEA 222: Acting II Credits: 3 Lecture Hours: 3 Prereg: "C" or higher in THEA 221 or equivalent training from another institution with approval of instructor.
-Comments: May be repeated for a maximum of 6 credits.
-Semester Offered: Spring Description: Students will conduct advanced work in improvisation and character development.
+Diversification: Arts - DA Graduation Requirement: Alternative Communication - AC THEA 222: Acting II maximum of 6 credits.
+Semester Offered: Spring

+Prereq: "C" or higher in THEA 221 or equivalent training from another institution with approval of

+Description: Students will conduct advanced work in improvisation and character development.
 Vocal and physical training is emphasized, particularly on scene work.
 Actors are expected to work together to present scenes to the class.
-Designations: Diversification: Arts - DA